 For any amount of paperwork up to three hundred pounds (approximately 10 boxes), you are looking at right around $130 or more.

-Drop-Off Shredding is where an individual or a company takes boxes or trash bags full of documents to a retail location to be shredded and recycled.
-The drop-off location takes the documents and places them into a secure bin, and a shredding service stops by at regular intervals to shred them.
-You’re usually charged by the pound, and a standard banker’s box full of documents is around 20-30 pounds.
+Drop Off Shredding is where an individual or a company takes boxes or trash bags full of documents to a retail location to be shredded and recycled.
+The drop off location takes the documents and places them into a secure bin, and a shredding service stops by at regular intervals to shred them.
+You’re usually charged by the pound, and a standard banker’s box full of documents weighs around 20-30 pounds.

 Off Site Shredding The only difference between onsite and offsite shredding is that in offsite the paper is collected at your location in the secure containers and then taken to a shredding plant where they will be shredded at a later time.
-This is usually a cheaper alternative to on site shredding because you are not able to see the destruction of the documents.
+This is usually a cheaper alternative to mobile shredding since the truck doesn’t have to spend the time to stop at the location and do the shredding on site.

-Get Free, No-Hassle Quotes on Mobile Shredding Service Today!
+Get Free, No-Hassle Quotes On Mobile Shredding Services Today!

 Shred Nations specializes in helping you find the mobile shredding contractor that’s right for your businesses regardless of the size of the job.
-To get started, fill out the form to the right, or give us a call at (800) 747-3365.
+To get started with free, no-obligation quotes on shredding services, just fill out the form to the right, or give us a call at (800) 747-3365.

 Within minutes of receiving your request, you will receive quotes from local mobile shredding contractors so that you can select the company that fits your project or your office best.